The law provides for several warranties that apply automatically and free of charge. These warranties include:

 - reimburse you.

 You may also have sustained damages while using the defective item.
-If such is the case, the merchant may have to provide you with compensation.
+If such is the case, the merchant or manufacturer may have to provide you with compensation.

 To help you resolve your problem, the Office has made various tools available to you.
 First, refer to the Resolve a problem with a merchant section, which presents the various steps to follow.
 Among other things, you will find suggestions on negotiating with a merchant in order to reach an agreement.